k2tzumi/public/SLA.md

 	If the packages have tests enabled, then the packages will build successfully, and have their tests pass at least 95% of the time in a year.

+	Check a summary of building state at the [dashboard](BUILD-DASHBOARD.md).

 Response Time
 -------------